In this recipe

 - Pasta: Pick any type you like.

-- 1/2 medium onion: Chop it finely.
+- Onion: Chop it finely.

-- 2 garlic cloves: Grate them.
+- Garlic cloves: Grate them.

 - Tomato paste: We are making sauce with tomato paste and cream, so pick a high-quality tomato paste.